nihilisticneuralnet/SarvamScholar/README.md

 - Languages: For prototype purposes, I have only written the code for Hindi language.
 Bring more languages into the code

 - Prompt-Tuning: For further optimization of LLM responses

+- Additional Inputs: take input as Pdf or a Youtube link and parse it for specific content generation

 ## References